 Dr Fei Teng is a lecturer in the Department of Electrical and Electronic Engineering, Imperial College London.
-He is also serving as the deputy director of Imperial - Tsinghua Joint Research Centre for Intelligent Power and Energy Systems and holding a visiting position at MINES ParisTech, France.
+He is currently serving as the education director of Energy Futures Lab and the deputy director of Imperial - Tsinghua Joint Research Centre for Intelligent Power and Energy Systems.
+He is also holding a visiting position at MINES ParisTech, France.

 Dr Teng graduated with a BEng from Beihang University, China in 2009 and obtained Ph.D. from Imperial College London in 2015.
 He worked as a Research Associate at Imperial from 2015 to 2017 and as an Assistant Professor in Smart Grids at MINES ParisTech, France in 2017.

-- Low-inertia Power System Operation - Inertia Forecasting, Low-inertia System Scheduling, Ancillary Service Market Design, and Frequency Services from RES and DSR
+- Power System Operation with High Penetration of Inverter Based Generators - Inertia Forecasting, Scheduling of Low-inertia and Low Short Circuit Current System, and Ancillary Service Provision from RES and DSR

-- Cyber-physical Power System - Cyber-physical System Modelling, Cybersecurity, and Resilient Control and Operation under Cyberattacks.
+- Data-Driven Cyber-physical Power System - Cyber-physical System Modelling and Control, Cybersecurity, and Data Privacy and Security.

 - "Technology Transformation to Support Flexible and Resilient Local Energy Systems", EPSRC/NSFC, 2020-2023, Co-I (Collaborating with Cardiff U, Zhejiang U, Tsinghua U, and HFUT )